HouzuoGuo/laitos/README.md

 - The API endpoint looks for PIN and shell statement together, in form parameter "Body".
 - Do not insert extra space(s) between the secret PIN and your shell statement.
 - The API endpoint can be used as Twilio SMS web-hook.
 Make sure to shorten "-outtrunclen" to avoid sending too many SMS responses.
+- To invoke WolframAlpha query, set WolframAlphaAppID and then use prefix "#w" immediately following PIN in the incoming message.

 There is also an example systemd unit file that can help with running the program as a daemon.